oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

    Enter Bucket Name as "ZDM-Physical"

-   Leave all the defaults and click on "Create"
+   Leave all the defaults and click on "Create".

    ![ss4](./images/create2.png)